Sekseli3/Court-Availability-Script/README.md

 You can install these packages using pip: pip install selenium

+Additionally WebDrivers need to be enables in safari.
+Tutorial : https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari

 ## Usage
 To run the script, use the following command: